AymenBraikia/Neuro/readme.md

 # 🧠 Neuro AI

 **Neuro AI** is a visually engaging landing page for a fictional AI startup.
-Designed to be modern, responsive, and minimal, it showcases your frontend development and design skills using React and Tailwind CSS.
+Designed to be modern, responsive, and minimal, it showcases your frontend development and design skills using React and Next JS.

 > 🔗 [Live Demo](https://neuro-ai-ten.vercel.app/)